top of page

 Technology may not be a primary reason people join a business, but poor digital experience is a reliable factor in why they eventually leave.

-Why Digital Distraction Is a Business Risk
+Why This Is a Business Risk Worth Taking Seriously

 Digital distraction has direct downstream impacts: